 During filming, Sir Sean Connery and Sir Richard Harris became good friends.
 Harris later agreed to play the cameo role of King Richard the Lionheart in Robin and Marian (1976) as a favor to Connery, and in the late 1980s, there was talk of them making another film together, but this never happened.

-According to cinematographer James Wong Howe, director Martin Ritt wanted to photograph this film in black and white, but was not allowed to do so by Paramount.
-By 1970, studios were concerned that B&W films would not make as much money when broadcast on television, possibly for fear that they would be considered "old" films.
+According to Cinematographer James Wong Howe, Director Martin Ritt wanted to shoot this film in black-and-white, but was not allowed to do so by Paramount.
+By 1970, studios were concerned that black-and-white films would not make as much money when broadcast on television, possibly for fear that they would be considered "old" films.

-Richard Harris received top first billed, Sean Connery received second billing.
-Reportedly, Connery did not mind being billed in second place, once pointing out to an interviewer, "For the amount of money they're paying me for this, they can put a mule ahead of me".
-Similarly, Connery also once said, "For one million dollars, they can bill me after the janitor!".
-The billing order was of note for this film because Connery was a big star who had played James Bond whilst Harris had not ever achieved super-star status.
-Top billing usually goes to the bigger star and based on this usual criteria, Connery would have been top first billed.
+Sir Richard Harris received top first billed, Sir Sean Connery received second billing.
+Reportedly, Connery did not mind being billed in second place, once pointing out to an interviewer, "For the amount of money they're paying me for this, they can put a mule ahead of me."
+Similarly, Connery also once said, "For one million dollars, they can bill me after the janitor!"
+The billing order was of note for this film, because Connery was a big star who had played James Bond, while Harris had never achieved super-star status.
+Top billing usually goes to the bigger star, and based on this usual criteria, Connery would have been top billed.

 According to Shane R. Burridge's IMDb review for the film, the real-life Molly Maguire person "was a peasant girl in seventeenth century Ireland, who supposedly led an uprising against rent collectors."
 Hence, the connection with the group, and title "The Molly Maguires", as the miners rebel and dress up as women.

 The film's two leads have played King Arthur on-screen, Sir Sean Connery in First Knight (1995), and Sir Richard Harris in Camelot (1967), as well as on television, in a videotaped presentation of the 1980 Broadway revival of the musical.